 Shields are the first pool of HP to be damaged with successful attacks.

 Plating is the third, and most uncommon, protection a character can have.
 It indicates the character has specific natural or artificial protection against damage.
-Plating works like a third pool of HP, and can be damaged like the normal Hit Points can.
-Unlike a character’s HP, once the Plating HP reaches 0 they are considered to be removed.
+Plating works like a another pool of HP, and can be damaged like the normal Hit Points can.
+Unlike a character’s HP, once the Plating HP reaches 0 it is considered to be removed.
 A character with its Shields and Plating (if any) removed is considered Unprotected.